 A WHOLE SCHOOL COMMUNICATION SYSTEM

 A 45 minutes raining via zoom for school staff.
-All costs are generously covered by the LWF.
+All costs are generously covered by The Lars Windhorst Foundation..

 A simple and effective whole school communication system whereby students can check in and communicate their level of wellbeing using non verbal cues of their fingers and thumb to teachers in a safe and structured way, allowing them to feel seen and validated.
 Body connection and regulation exercises are taught, and practical tools are offered to support students to express their feelings.